 Why is there such a fuss about this?
 It’s because monk fruit sweeteners are a good option for people conscious of their weight.
 Compared to some artificial sweeteners, this has no evidence of any side effects.

-But monk fruits are challenging to grow, harvest, and dry.
-It’s also expensive to import and process so there is also a limited supply in local stores.
+But even though monk fruits are a healthy sugar substitute, they're alos quite challenging to grow, harvest, and dry.
+It’s also expensive to import and process them, so there's a limited supply in local stores.

 Sugar Alcohols (ex.
 Erythritol)